 Teapots have a long history within civilization; containers for tea have been found in tombs in China dating from the Han dynasty, 206 BC – 220 AD.
-It was not until the Song Dynasty (960-1279 A.D.) that compounded iron ore was incorporated into the original clay teapots for colourisation.
+It was not until the Song Dynasty (960-1279 A.D) that compounded iron ore was incorporated into the original clay teapots for colourisation.

 Tea was heavily taxed until 1784 when William Pit the Younger slashed the levy, making tea more affordable to the masses.
 Prior to this, tea was exclusive to the upper echelons of society, as it was a luxury that was inconceivable to most of the population.

 The first ever recorded silver teapot was made in England around 1670 as a gift for the East India Company from George, Lord Berkley.
-The teapot was inscribed "This silver tea Pott was presented to the Comttee of the East India Company by the Right Hono George Ld Berkely of Berkeley Castle.
+The teapot was inscribed "This silver tea Pott was presented to the Comittee of the East India Company by the Right Hono George Ld Berkely of Berkeley Castle.
 A member of that Honourable and worthy Society and A true hearty Lover of them.
 1670."

-Teapots made in the late eighteenth century ranged in style from simple oval shapes with minimal engraving to elaborate serpentine forms with extensive engravings.
+Teapots made in the late eighteenth century ranged in style from simple oval shapes with minimal engraving to elaborate serpentine forms with extensive ornamentation.
 It is possible that the new developments in manufacturing allowed the silversmiths more time to focus on the intricate embellishments and detailing, rather than the time consuming hammering they had to endure previously.

 Why Silver Teapots?